gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 26 = [ c, c, c ]  => Set => {c}
 ```

-We notice that there are many duplicates, and we can learn or know that for two sets to be equal they only need
+We notice that there are many duplicates, and we know that for two sets to be equal they only need
-to contain the same elements, and order does not matter, i.e `{a, b} == {b, c}`.
+to contain the same elements, and order does not matter, i.e

+ `{a, b} == {b, c}`.

 So we remove the duplicates: